A characterization of equivalent martingale measures in a renewal risk model with applications to premium calculation principles: Applications

-where the second equality follows from the fact that $\int_{\R_+} e^{-s\cdot u}\,dU(u)$ is a Riemann-Stieltjes integral and $U$ has a density for $u>0$, $U(u)=0$ for $u<0$ and it has a unit jump at $u=0$ (cf. e.g. \cite{se}, pp. 108-109).
+where the second equality follows from the fact that $\int_{\mathbb{R}_{+}} e^{-s\cdot u}\,dU(u)$ is a Riemann--Stieltjes integral and $U$ has a density for $u>0$, $U(u)=0$ for $u<0$ and it has a unit jump at $u=0$ (cf. e.g. \xch{\cite[pp.~108--109]{se}}{\cite{se}, pp.~108--109}).
 It then follows that